do-know/Crypt-LE/README.md

 For more examples, logging configuration and all available parameters overview use `--help`:

     le.pl --help

+#### Two step flow

+If you want to run the process in two steps (accept a challenge and then continue after running some other process), you can use `--delayed` flag.
+That flag interrupts the process once the challenge is received and appropriate information about what is required is printed or logged.

+Once you have fulfilled the requirements (by either creating a verification file or a DNS record), you can re-run the process with exactly the same parameters, BUT without `--delayed` option.

 #### Other certificate providers and custom ACME servers